 Paul portrays the Rapture as a mystery.
-In his descriptions in First Corinthians 15:35-53 and First Thessalonians 4:13-18, Paul includes no indication of the great Coming of the Lord Jesus with power and glory.
+In his descriptions in 1 Corinthians 15:35-53 and 1 Thessalonians 4:13-18, Paul includes no indication of the great Coming of the Lord Jesus with power and glory.
 He simply states that we will meet the Lord in the air.
 The scriptures indicate that the Rapture and the Lord's Return are two different events.

-Jesus says His Return will be like the lightning that comes from the east which is visible even in the west.
-(Matthew 24:27) When Jesus returns it will be an extraordinary and impressive event.
-No one will miss it.
-The Revelation chapter 19 depicts Jesus coming in great authority and majesty as King of kings and Lord of lords.
+The Revelation 19:11-16 depicts Jesus coming in great authority and majesty as King of kings and Lord of lords.
 There may be some people in remote areas that are not aware of the terrorist destruction of September 11, 2001, but everyone will know when Jesus returns.
 Jesus says every knee will bow before Him and every tongue will confess to God.
 (Romans 14:11) This will not be a secret or mysterious event.

 Paul says the Rapture is the blessed hope of the church.
 (Titus 2:13) “Even so, come Lord Jesus.”
 (Revelation 22:20 - King James Version)